The Shoppes at Bel Air

-The Shoppes at Bel Air, formerly Bel Air Mall, is a super-regional shopping mall, located in Mobile, Alabama, United States.
+The Shoppes at Bel Air is a super-regional shopping mall, located in Mobile, Alabama, United States.
 The mall has a gross leasable area of 1,345,000 sqft.
 It is the oldest continuously operating enclosed super-regional mall in Alabama and serves as one of the primary retail venues for the west Mobile shopping district located at the vicinity of Airport Boulevard (Mobile County Highway 56) and Interstate 65.
 Currently, Belk, Dillard's, Surge Entertainment Center by Drew Brees, and Target serve as the mall's anchor stores.
 The mall also features more than 130 stores and restaurants; it has a vacant anchor that was once JCPenney.

 History

+Planning, Construction, and Opening

 More than ten years of research and planning took place before Bel Air Mall finally came to fruition in August 1967.
 Designed by the architecture firm of Herbert H. Johnson Associates of Washington, DC, the enclosed mall was developed by WKRG-TV founder Kenneth R. Giddens, William Lyon and Jay Altmayer as the centerpiece of an automobile-centric edge city known as Bel Air.
 In its original configuration, the mall consisted of a one-level 900 ft long retail corridor of fifty in-line tenants anchored by Sears and local department store Hammel's.
 Over the years, the mall would be complemented by extensive commercial developments in the form of movie theaters, communal strip malls, office complexes and upscale apartment complexes in surrounding Bel Air development sites.
 It was originally decorated with nine Grecian statues that "originally stood at Versailles and were cast in the 1850s by order of Napoleon III."
 The mall took its name from its location at the intersection of Beltline Highway and Airport Boulevard.

+1970s

 Hammel's would become D. H. Holmes in 1973.
 D. H. Holmes, a New Orleans–based department store, subsequently added a second level to the building and transformed it into a 200000 sqft hub for its Gulf Coast operations.
 In 1974, a 191000 sqft JCPenney store would serve as a two-level anchor for Bel Air Mall's new north–south enclosed mall corridor.
 With the completion of this mall expansion project, Bel Air Mall became Alabama's largest regional mall, a title it would retain until the 1986 debut of Riverchase Galleria in suburban Birmingham.